webforj/webforj-documentation/docs/ui/composite.md

 <JavadocLink type="engine" location="org/dwcj/component/Composite" top='true'/>

-# Composite Components in DWCj
+# Composite Components in Webforj

 Developers will often wish to create components that contain constituent components for application level use.
 The `Composite` component gives developers the tools they need to create their own components while maintaining control over what they choose to expose to users.